 At its core, Information Access and Discovery is about connecting people with information.
 It forms the foundation of reference and readers advisory services in public, academic, and special libraries.
 Information services include all the functions performed by a trained librarian employed in the reference section of a library to meet the information needs of patrons (in person, by telephone, or electronically).

-Information Organization (IO) is concerned with the standards, processes, practices, and associated technologies for representation and organization of information objects for future access, use, and discoverability in any environment.
+Information and Knowledge Organization (IKO) is concerned with the standards, processes, practices, and associated technologies for representation and organization of information objects for future access, use, and discoverability in any environment.
 There are a number of career paths within the information organization domain.
 You can select one or can combine more than one to create your plan of study

-User Experience (UX) information professionals are responsible for creating engaging designs (interaction, visual) to improve users' physical and virtual experiences in libraries, archives, and museums (LAMs).
+User Experience in Libraries, Museums and Archives professionals are responsible for creating engaging designs (interaction, visual) to improve users' physical and virtual experiences in libraries, archives, and museums (LAMs).
 They play important roles for investigating user needs and behaviors and developing strategies that make LAM environments increasingly engaging and effective for users